matteematt/slack-rota/README.md

 ### Tasks of Other Time Lengths

 The script is built just to inform about some kind of daily task that a member of the squad needs to complete.
-However there may be tasks that only need doing in the squad once per week.
-It would be good in future to perhaps use the JOSN file from above to have a setting for how often we need the task to be ran (perhaps once per week).
+However there are likely tasks that rotate through the squad, but at different time intervals.
+It would be good in future to perhaps use the JSON file from above to have a setting for how often we need the task to be ran (perhaps once per week).

 ### Slack Messages